sterance/Vpower-switch/README.md

 ### Optional: Run as a Systemd Service

-To automatically start the server on boot, you can set it up as a systemd service.
+To automatically start the server on boot, you can set it up as a systemd service. **Note:** Make sure you've completed step 1 (building the client) before setting this up.

 1.  **Create a service file:**
     ```bash
     sudo nano /etc/systemd/system/vpower-switch.service
     ```

+2.  **Find your Node.js and npm paths:**
+    Run these commands to get the full paths:
+    ```bash
+    which node
+    which npm
+    ```
+    Copy these paths - you'll need them in the next step.

-2.  **Add the following configuration** (update the paths and username):
+3.  **Add the following configuration** (update the paths and username):
     ```ini
     [Unit]
     Description=Vpower Switch Server